douglascraigschmidt/LiveLessons/WebMVC/README.md

         these Integer objects.

 . ex4 - This example demonstrates the ability to use Spring WebMVC
-        features so a client uses an API gateway to interact with two microservices that provide quotes from Zippy th' Pinhead and Jack Handey.
+        features, including the Jakarta Persistence API in conjunction with Spring server-side caching, so a client using the Spring Cloud API gateway to interact with two microservices that provide quotes from Zippy th' Pinhead and Jack Handey.

 . ex5 - This program tests the features of the LockManagerApplication
         microservice, which uses Spring WebMVC to provide a